-STRATEGIC AIM: RISK NUMBER: ICS W RR 004 CURRENT RISK RATING (Lik 4 X 4 = 16 ASSURANCE FRAMEWORK TARGET RISK: 9 DATE ON REGISTER: 19/1/19 RISK APPETITE: To be asse COMMITTEE: Workstream Network REASON FOR RISK APPETIT RISK OWNER: Workstream Leads LAST REVIEWED BY RISK OWNER: June 201 9 RISK: Due to competing priorities, and statutory organis deliver the requirements of the ICS Workstreams / Progr Workstreams / Programmes not being met (or not being Rationale for current score: • In development rammes will be limited.
-This, in turn, may result in the Controls (C) and Influences (I): (What are we currently doin In development ing about the risk?)
-Gaps in Controls (C) and Influences (I): Mitigating Actions for gap s in Controls (C) and Influences (I): a) a) b) b) c) c) Assurances: (How do we know if the things we are doing ha ave an impact?)
-Mark-up Internal Assurance (Int) or Exte rnal Assurance (Ext) Gaps in Assurance: (What additional assurances should w re seek?)
-Mitigating Actions for gaps s in Assurances a) a)
+STRATEGIC AIM: RISK NUMBER: ICS W RR 004 CURRENT RISK RATING (Likelihood & Impact) 4 X 4 = 16 ASSURANCE FRAMEWORK TARGET RISK: 9 DATE ON REGISTER: 19/1/19 RISK APPETITE: To be assessed COMMITTEE: Workstream Network REASON FOR RISK APPETITE SCORE: To be assessed RISK OWNER: Workstream Leads LAST REVIEWED BY RISK OWNER: : June 2019 deliver the requirements of the ICS Workstream ory organisations 'business as usual', there is a risk the standard of the sta Controls (C) and Influences (I): (What are we control in development urrently doing about the risk?)
+Gaps in Controls (C) and Influences (I): Mitigating Actio ns for gaps in Controls (C) and Influences (I): a) a) b) b) c) с) • are doing have an impact?)
+Mark-up Internal Assurance (I Gaps in Assurance: (What additional assurance ns for gaps in Assurances a) a)

-GOVERNANCE, ASSURANCE & ACCOUNTABILITY
+GOVERNANCE.
+ASSURANCE & ACCOUNTABILITY